 The Samsung A30 comes with a 4000 mAh Li-Po battery, which supports fast charging at 15W.
 The device ships with Samsung’s One UI on top of Android 9 Pie.

 The Samsung M30 comes with a 5000mAh Li-Po battery, which supports fast charging at 15W.
-The device ships with Android 8 Oreo, but can be upgraded to Android 9.0 Pie for access to Samsung’s One UI.
+The device ships with Android 8 Oreo and can be upgraded to Android 9.0 Pie for access to Samsung’s One UI.

 With both phones priced almost identically, it becomes tough to recommend the A30 to prospective buyers over the M30.
 Getting the Samsung M30 will offer better battery life and take better portrait shots with the depth sensor without compromising on all the core aspects such as an excellent display and SD card slot availability.